HOW TO FIND US

 - The car park is situated at the top of the estate.
-Trust members can park for free, but do be aware there’s a ticket machine.
+National Trust members can park for free.

 - The estate features a variety of surfaces.
-There are several rough and uneven paths in the woodland area, with some steep gradients and boardwalks with steps
+There are several rough and uneven surfaces and steep slopes.

 A peaceful retreat set within the beautiful Devon countryside